 The study of populations is crucial for health planning.
 While the existing literature provides evidence regarding populations, their health status and changing health needs and demands, the scientific response to examining the demography of health workers has not yet caught up with the need to understand this evolving and diverse sub-population.
 This paper aims to contribute to furthering this understanding by suggesting a conceptual framework for studying health worker demography, using data from Nepal and Finland to illustrate the potential of this approach.
 It complements existing literature on the socioeconomic impacts of investments in HRH and underlines the need to link these studies with demographic assessments of health worker populations.

 Simple demographic techniques such as population pyramids do not require extensive statistical expertise, but can enhance understanding of the health workforce and thus help examine what policy issues need to be addressed.
 For example, a drop in numbers among women in their early 30s may suggest a need for policies to address retention of women with young families.
 These techniques can also help with medium- term forecasting without the need for complex models, because the shape of the pyramid predicts growth or contraction in workforce size, and gives pointers on important issues such as outflows from the workforce in specific age and gender groups.
+However, these techniques.

-However, these techniques are dependent on reliable data, which are not always easily available.
+While our paper advances the knowledge in the area of health worker demography, it is not without limitations.
+Analytical techniques are always dependent on reliable data, which are not always easily available.
+For example, some of the health workers might well be employed in the public sector and data from private institutions may not always be available.

 Consolidating studies on health worker migration, ageing and gender would also stimulate a critical policy agenda.
 Policy change on HRH has far–reaching and long-term effects on the health sector, population health, and sustainable development.
 Information on health workforce demography is a cornerstone of health planning and policy, enabling more efficient and effective delivery of health interventions to populations, as well as to global priorities related to the creation of jobs, gender equality, and international migration.